losten25/04-2D-Platformer/README.md

 # 2D-Platformer-Character

 A somewhat-generic character (including animations and state machine) appropriate for a 2D platformer built in Godot.
-Includes test level.
+Includes 2 levels.Parallax background.

 ## Implementation
 Built using Godot 3.2.3